 Maybe you don’t see yourself as a carer.
-You’re a parent, child or friend and this support is just part of that role.
+You’re someone's partner, a parent, child or friend and this support is just part of that role.

 But if you provide unpaid support for someone who has an illness, disability, mental health illness or addiction – and doing this takes up a lot of your time – you’re a carer.

 Your daily tasks might include some of the following:

 - Making sure someone gets to regular appointments